juanfran2018/Ofelia-Confinement-Shear-Cell/README.md

 will allow this mechanistic understanding and, subsequently, the rational design of water based lubricants that could e.g., replace those based on oils.

+## Linear and Rotational confinement and shear designs

 In the new setup, shear has been implemented modifying the central support of the silicon block.
 Two designs were developed for different types of shear: